isiak44/RasheedPBL/Project12/README.md

 # Ansible Refactoring, Assignments and Imports Project.

-In this project, we will continue working with `ansible-config-mgt` repository and make some improvement to the codes. we need to refactor our ansible code, create assignments and learn how to use the imports functionality.
+In this project, we will continue working with `ansible-config-mgt` repository and make some improvements to the codes. we need to refactor our ansible code, create assignments and learn how to use the imports functionality.

-Ansible Imports module allow us to effectively re-use previously created playbooks in a new playbook.
+The Ansible Imports module allows us to effectively re-use previously created playbooks in a new playbook.

 Code Refactoring is a general term in computer programming.
-It simply means making changes to the source code without changing expected behaviour of the software.
-The main idea of refactoring is to enhance code readability, increase maintainability and extensibility, reduce complexity, add proper comments without affecting the logic.
+It simply means making changes to the source code without changing the expected behaviour of the software.
+The main idea of refactoring is to enhance code readability, increase maintainability and extensibility, reduce complexity, and add proper comments without affecting the logic.

 Now we will proceed to see how we can improve our ansibe codes.

 ## Step 1: Jenkins job enhancement

-Every new change in the codes creates a separate directory which is not convinient when we want to run some commands from one place and it also consumes space on our `jenkins-ansible` server with each subsequent change.
-Now we enhance it by introducing a new jenkins project which will require `copy artifact plugin`
+Every new change in the codes creates a separate directory which is not convenient when we want to run some commands from one place and it also consumes space on our `Jenkins-ansible` server with each subsequent change.
+Now we enhance it by introducing a new Jenkins project which will require `copy-artifact plugin`

-- On `jenkins-ansible` server, we created a new directory called `ansible-config-mgt` it will be used to store all artifacts after each build.
+- On `Jenkins-ansible` server, we created a new directory called `ansible-config-mgt` it will be used to store all artifacts after each build.

 `sudo mkdir /home/ubuntu/ansible-config-artifact
 `